Switch Booting Commands

 • ENCRYPT_TYPE indicates the encryption level of the password parameter.
 Settings include:

-• no parameter the password is clear text.
+• no parameter and the password is clear text.

 • 0 the password is clear text.
 Equivalent to the no parameter case.